 A group procedure for depreciation is appropriate when considering more than a single item of property.
 Normally the items within a group do not have identical service lives, but have lives that are dispersed over a range of time.
 There are two primary group procedures, namely, average service life and equal life group.
 In the average service life procedure, the rate of annual depreciation is based on the average life or average remaining life of the group, and this rate is applied to the surviving balances of the group's cost.
-A characteristic of this procedure is that the cost of plant retired prior to average life is not fully recouped at the time of retirement, whereas the cost of plant retired subsequent to average life is more than fully recouped.
-Over the entire life cycle, the portion of cost not recouped prior to average life is balanced by the cost recouped subsequent to average life.
+A characteristic of this procedure is that the cost of plant retired prior to average life is not fully recouped at the time of retirement, whereas the cost of plant retired prior to average life is not recouped prior to average life is balanced by the cost recouped subsequent to average life.